Frédéric Malle: Editions de Parfums Frédéric Malle

 Malle does not create the perfumes for Editions de Parfums Frédéric Malle, instead he acts as an 'Editor' working alongside the perfumer.
 Initially the creative process started with a mood board or more formal brief, however, it is now started with a conversation between Malle and the perfumer.
 The level of input Malle has varies for each fragrance; for Dominique Ropion's Carnal Flower, Malle smelled 690 different iterations, whilst for other creations he can be non-interventionist.
 For Malle, there is only one rule perfumers have to follow when creating a perfume for the house; "Eliminate all that is superfluous or merely decorative".

 Malle wanted the perfumers to receive credit for their creations, and as such openly advertises the perfumer behind the scent, which includes placing the perfumers name on the bottles and boxes.
 This acknowledgment of the perfumer was a decision that perfume critic Chandler Burr described as "all-but-revolutionary".
 The reason Malle gives for crediting the perfumers was that he "thought it was so unjust to always hide perfumers like ghostwriters; I wanted them to be in the limelight", whilst also lamenting that since perfumers rarely received credit, the general public would be under the illusion that "Opium was made by Mr. Saint Laurent himself and that Coco created Chanel No. 5".

 The house launched in 2000 with nine perfumes, amongst these was Le Parfum de Thérèse by Edmond Roudnitska.
-Whilst Roudnitska passed away in 1996, Le Parfum de Thérèse was a perfume he had initially created in the 1950s for his wife Thérèse, who was the only person allowed to wear it.
+Whilst Roudnitska died in 1996, Le Parfum de Thérèse was a perfume he had initially created in the 1950s for his wife Thérèse, who was the only person allowed to wear it.
 Following Roudnitska's death, Thérèse passed it on to Malle to ensure that it would be remembered.
+Another best-selling fragrance from 2000 was Angeliques Sous La Pluie, a rain-scented fragrance created by Jean-Claude Ellena.
 As of November 2017, the house has 29 perfumes created by 16 different perfumers.
+The most popular fragrances of Éditions de Parfums Frédéric Malle today are Portrait of a Lady, Carnal Flower, Musc Ravageur, French Lover, The Night and L'Eau d'Hiver.

 In January 2015 Editions de Parfum Frédéric Malle was sold to Estée Lauder for an undisclosed fee.